BluesClue27/SC4053-Blockchain-Technology/README.md

    - **Description:** "Will it rain tomorrow?"
    - **Outcomes:** Add two outcomes (e.g., "Yes", "No")
    - **Resolution Time:** Select a date/time at least 1 hour in the future
-   - **Arbitrator Addresses:** Add at least 3 arbitrator addresses from the accounts you imported
+   - **Arbitrator Addresses:** Add 3 or more arbitrator addresses (must be odd number or can be even)
      - Example: Use addresses from Accounts #1, #2, #3 (see [TEST_ACCOUNTS.md](./TEST_ACCOUNTS.md))
-     - You can use any 3+ addresses from your imported accounts
+     - Can have up to 21 arbitrators
+     - If votes tie, market becomes a draw and bets are refunded
    - **Creation Fee:** `0.001` ETH (minimum)
 3. Click "Create Market"
 4. Confirm the transaction in MetaMask